 Because of the ultra-low recoil, quiet nature, and zero muzzle flash — .22 LR makes for a great cartridge to help new shooters learn about firearms and the fundaments that go along with them.

-Safety, handling, basic marksmanship, all of these are so much easier to teach someone when they don’t need to be worried about the sound and “scariness” of what they are shooting.
-Be they adults or kids, .22 LR is by far the most common caliber to start with as a new shooter.
+Safety, handling, basic marksmanship, all these are so much easier to teach someone when they don’t need to be worried about the sound and “scariness” of what they are shooting.
+Be they adults or kids, .22 LR is the most common caliber to start with as a new shooter.

 Spending less on your ammo means getting to shoot more and shooting more makes you better at it.